-Figures 10-12 are examples of vent pipe system installations and may or may not be typical for your specific application.
-Consult the "National Fuel Gas Code", NFPA 54, ANSI Z223.1-latest edition and the guidelines set forth by prevailing local codes.
+Figures 13-15 are examples of vent pipe system installations and may or may not be typical for your specific application.
+Consult the "National Fuel Gas Code", NFPA 54, ANSI Z223.1-current edition and the guidelines set forth by prevailing local codes.

-\ Maintain vent pipe clearance requirements to local, state and/or the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-latest edition.
+- Maintain vent pipe clearance requirements to local, state and/or the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition. - NFPA 211, Standard for Chimneys, Fireplaces, Vents, and Solid Fuel-Burning Appliances states that these chimneys are intended to be installed in accordance with the installation instructions provided with each chimney support assembly.
+Minimum air space clearance to combustible materials should be maintained as marked on the chimney sections.